CHURCH STREET’S STORIED PAST

 After the 1844 split in the Methodist Episcopal Church, Church Street’s congregation belonged to the Methodist Episcopal Church, South.
 Following the occupation of Knoxville by late 1861, Confederate forces occupied the Knoxville buildings owned by the MEC churches and used them for a medical facility and for housing troops.
 During the period of Confederate occupation, Church Street MEC/S continued to function.

-In 1863, the 1936 church building on Church Street was confiscated by Union forces and used as a hospital, and later, to stable horses.
+In 1863, the building on Church Street was confiscated by Union forces and used as a hospital, and later, to stable horses.
 Its congregation was without its own building for several years.
 Church Street (MEC,South) reconstituted itself in 1866 and finally regained its property seven years after the end of the Civil War.
 In 1878, the congregation built a new Victorian Gothic Church on that property.
 Tragically, it was destroyed by fire in 1928.

 The building was destroyed.
 No one was injured, but the organist, Bess Platt, was worried that she forgot to lock the organ as she fled when flames broke through the ceiling.
 She continued to serve as organist for 35 years!
 Salvaged from the fire were a communion table and chair, the pulpit Bible, and a few pulpit chairs.